Flag of Jubaland: Contemporary assortment

 During Jubaland's development phase various flags had been proposed, as well as the one used during the existence of the self-proclaimed Republic of Azania, which resembled the Russian flag.
 The current flag of Jubaland was adopted at a conference on 28 February 2013 at Kismayo.

-There is also a sub-federal level flag for Gedo.
+In 2023 conservatives and right-wing media attacked a flag design for Minnesota, advancing a conspiracy theory that it represents a Somali "conquest" of Minnesota due to similarities with the current Jubaland flag.